MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### [Teams](/microsoftteams/teams-overview)

 Teams is built on Microsoft 365 groups, Microsoft Graph, and the same enterprise-level security, compliance, and manageability as the rest of Microsoft 365 and Office 365.
-Teams leverages identities stored in Azure Active Directory (Azure AD).
+Teams leverages identities stored in Microsoft Entra ID.
 Teams keeps working even when you're offline or experiencing spotty network conditions.

 ### [Teams Administrator roles](/microsoftteams/using-admin-roles)

-Using Azure Active Directory (Azure AD), you can designate administrators who need different levels of access for managing Microsoft Teams.
+Using Microsoft Entra ID, you can designate administrators who need different levels of access for managing Microsoft Teams.
 Administrators can manage the entire Teams workload, or they can have delegated permissions for troubleshooting call quality problems or managing your organization's telephony needs.

 ### [Teams Advisor](/microsoftteams/use-advisor-teams-roll-out)